The Future of Calgary Real Estate in 2017

 While some areas have seen their property values soar, others have seen a dip.

 Currently, the average price in Calgary is a market value of $495,000 CAD.
 This number includes Detached, Attached and Condominiums.
 Although, the market has seen some decline in the last couple of years.
-See the most Calgary Real Estate Board April housing stats here
+See the most recent Calgary Real Estate Board stats Here

 The good news is that all things seem to be pointing toward the market stabilizing.

 “The transition in the housing market appears to be underway,” says Ann-Marie Lurie, the CREB Chief Economist.

 “However, it is important to note that [the change in the Calgary real estate market] is primarily being driven by improvements in the detached market and stability in the labor market,” Lurie continued.